-People go missing for a wide range of reasons, from mental health to being unhappy or unsafe at home, to exploitation.
+There is a wide range of reasons why people go missing, from mental health to being unhappy or unsafe at home, to exploitation.
 This page contains information about some of those links.

 Research has shown that between 30% and 80% of people who go missing may be experiencing some form of mental health issue.
 For adults, up to 8 in 10 missing adults will have a diagnosed or undiagnosed mental health problem.